matthewsommer/Traffic-Sign-Classifier/README.md

 ## Softmax Predictions for each image

 For the first image, the model is very certain that the sign is Ahead only, which it is.
+The ahead only sign might be hard to classify because there are other similar signs for left and right turns as well as go straight or left/right.
+The sign should be easy to classify thoug as the arrows are very distinctly different from each other.
 The top five soft max probabilities are:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|